Stress is a part of everyday life for almost everyone. But what exactly is stress, and what effect has it on your sperm quality?

-What does stress do?
+What does stress do to your body?

 In another study where life events were evaluated, the researchers found that men who experienced two or more stressful life events within 12 months of each other had a lower percentage of sperm motility and a smaller percentage of sperm of normal morphology, compared with men who did not experience any stressful life events.